Oliver1703dk/flood_detection_system/system_overview.md

   3. Multi-model inference: run each checkpoint, collecting detections per model.
   4. Aggregation: fuse detections into a consensus result and annotate with model provenance.
   5. Response packaging: return detections, tier metadata, sensor context echo, and any aggregation diagnostics.
-- **LLM Integration**: Production relies on the local vision-language model (VILA1.5-3b); the OpenAI API path is retained for testing only.
+- **LLM Integration**: When `USE_LLM_CONFIRMATION` is enabled, production relies on the local vision-language model (VILA1.5-3b); the OpenAI API path is retained for testing only.
 The inference sequence is: 1) decode image bytes; 2) invoke the lightweight classifier facade; 3) build a prompt that blends sensor anomalies with flood cues; 4) run the local VLM inference; 5) respond with the predicted label and supporting details.
   - *Local VLM Details*: Model path `jetson_worker/llm/models/VILA1.5-3b`, 4-bit quantization enabled, and lazy loading that initializes weights on the first LLM job or during optional preload at startup.
 - **Response Handling**: Each MQTT response includes the job id, tier, detections or VLM verdict, sensor echoes, latency metrics, and any error flags for the Processing Pi to ingest.
 - **Reliability Measures**: Single-job queue prevents backlog buildup, heartbeats expose liveness to the Pi, and graceful degradation routes errors back to the FSM so it can fall back to local processing.